 The slim profile of the lanterns and relatively narrow bracket diameters make for a very aerodynamic installation.

-What appear to be Zodion SS4D photocells are fitted to these lanterns, even though the lighting is group-controlled from an existing feeder pillar located a little further along the bypass.
+What appear to be Zodion SS4D photocells are fitted to these lanterns (although, I suspect that they are Zodion 'ZCell' products, rated at 20 Lux), even though the lighting is group-controlled from an existing feeder pillar located a little further along the bypass.

 The right-hand lantern is a mirror image of the left.

 The new columns and brackets are made by Mallatite.

 This close-up of the label confirms the LED quantity, as well as filling in the blanks over some of the other attributes: the LEDs are "neutral white" in colour, have a 700 mA running current (equalling a total of 136 W) and do not have a dimming regime.
 The lantern was made on the 9th January 2017 and was supplied with 14 m of 2.5 mm2 cable.